Elanco Animal Health (NYSE:ELAN) Issues Q2 2021 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN) updated its second quarter 2021 earnings guidance on Friday.
+Elanco Animal Health (NYSE:ELAN) issued an update on its second quarter 2021 earnings guidance on Friday morning.
 The company provided EPS guidance of 0.220-0.270 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.250.
 The company issued revenue guidance of $1.23 billion-$1.26 billion, compared to the consensus revenue estimate of $1.16 billion.Elanco Animal Health also updated its FY 2021 guidance to 1.000-1.060 EPS.

-A number of equities analysts have recently commented on ELAN shares.
-Raymond James reissued a hold rating on shares of Elanco Animal Health in a research note on Monday, March 22nd.
-Citigroup reissued a buy rating and issued a $42.00 target price (up previously from $39.00) on shares of Elanco Animal Health in a research note on Monday, May 17th.
-Gabelli raised shares of Elanco Animal Health from a hold rating to a buy rating in a research note on Monday, May 17th.
-Stifel Nicolaus started coverage on shares of Elanco Animal Health in a research note on Tuesday, April 20th.
-They issued a buy rating and a $37.00 target price on the stock.
-Finally, Barclays raised shares of Elanco Animal Health from an underweight rating to an equal weight rating and raised their target price for the company from $25.00 to $29.00 in a research note on Monday, May 17th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the company.
-The company currently has an average rating of Buy and a consensus price target of $33.79.
+Elanco Animal Health (NYSE:ELAN) last posted its quarterly earnings results on Thursday, May 6th.
+The company reported $0.37 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.14.
+The firm had revenue of $1.24 billion for the quarter, compared to the consensus estimate of $1.16 billion.
+Elanco Animal Health had a negative net margin of 14.83% and a positive return on equity of 4.26%.
+The business’s revenue was up 88.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.13 earnings per share.
+On average, research analysts expect that Elanco Animal Health will post 1.03 EPS for the current year.

-In related news, Director Art A. Garcia acquired 1,525 shares of the firm’s stock in a transaction on Tuesday, May 11th.
-The stock was bought at an average cost of $32.88 per share, with a total value of $50,142.00.
-Following the acquisition, the director now directly owns 16,465 shares in the company, valued at $541,369.20.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, insider R David Hoover acquired 25,000 shares of the firm’s stock in a transaction on Tuesday, May 11th.
-The shares were bought at an average cost of $32.44 per share, with a total value of $811,000.00.
-Following the completion of the acquisition, the insider now owns 41,960 shares in the company, valued at $1,361,182.40.
+In other news, Director Art A. Garcia bought 1,525 shares of the stock in a transaction on Tuesday, May 11th.
+The shares were purchased at an average cost of $32.88 per share, for a total transaction of $50,142.00.
+Following the completion of the purchase, the director now directly owns 16,465 shares in the company, valued at approximately $541,369.20.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider R David Hoover bought 25,000 shares of the stock in a transaction on Tuesday, May 11th.
+The stock was purchased at an average price of $32.44 per share, for a total transaction of $811,000.00.
+Following the completion of the purchase, the insider now owns 41,960 shares of the company’s stock, valued at $1,361,182.40.
 The disclosure for this purchase can be found here.
-6.11% of the stock is owned by company insiders.
+Company insiders own 6.11% of the company’s stock.

 About Elanco Animal Health